For selective embryo transfer, specialists rely on a series of criteria which help determining the quality of the embryos.

 Fragmentation is heavy and the embryo is dark-coloured.

-Regarding their morphology, the following aspects are also taken into account: the zona pellucida thickness, the cytoplasmic vacuoles, the adhesion between blastomeres and the presence of a cytoplasmic filament.
+As regards embryo morphology, the following aspects are taken into account: the zona pellucida thickness, the cytoplasmic vacuoles, the adhesion between blastomeres and the presence of a cytoplasmic filament.

 If the zona pellucida is especially thick, embryo transfer can be performed previously to the assisted zona hatching (AZH) technique, a.k.a. assisted hatching (AH).
 AZH may facilitate the inner cell mass to break through the zona pellucida.